4 ways to add WooCommerce product categories to the menu

 Automatically hierarchic categories in menu plugin

 To display product categories in the menus using this plugin, navigate to Appearance > Menus.
-In the left-side section, you will see an element called “Auto Category Shortcode”.
+You will see an “Auto Category Shortcode” element on the left side of the section.
 In this section, add an item with the following shortcode:

 [autocategorymenu hide_empty="1" taxonomy="product_cat"]

-Set a descriptive title – you can set any title you like, it won’t be displayed on the front-end.
+Set a descriptive title—you can set any title; it won’t be displayed on the front end.

 WooCommerce add categories to menu via shortcode